Semi-Supervised Learning in the Few-Shot Zero-Shot Scenario: Introduction

-We describe a simple end-to-end framework that tackles the above scenario, offering a general solution that can be used to enhance any semi-supervised learning (SSL) method.
-The approach consists of two main steps. \begin{inparaenum}[(i)] \item Modify the last layer of a given SSL architecture to incorporate both seen and unseen classes.
-By doing so, the model is capable of handling and classifying instances from both types of classes. \item Introduce an additional term into the loss function, which penalizes discrepancies between the output distribution of the trained model and the expected class distribution. \end{inparaenum}
+We propose a simple end-to-end framework that tackles the few-zero-shot SSL scenario, offering a general solution that can be used to enhance any semi-supervised learning (SSL) method.
+The approach consists of two main steps: (i) Modify the last layer of a given SSL architecture to incorporate both seen and unseen classes.
+By doing so, the model is capable of handling and classifying instances from both types of classes. (ii) Introduce an additional term into the loss function, which penalizes discrepancies between the output class-distribution of the trained model and the veridical class-distribution.

 As the field of semi-supervised learning continues to evolve, the proposed approach can be used to adapt future SSL methods to our scenario.
 When compared to zero-shot learning, instead of relying on hard-to-collect semantic side information, we exploit the fact that the unlabeled set accurately represents the underlying class distribution and contains classes that are not present in the labeled set.
 By doing so, we are able to transfer knowledge from few-shot to zero-shot classes without auxiliary information.